 - Then, the Admissions Office will complete the registration request and send you an official schedule.

 CostCosts for this program are calculated based on a charge of $249 per credit hour, plus applicable fees.
 Federal Financial Aid is not available for this certificate.

 Want to know more?
 Request information about Southeast Tech from the admissions office.

 If you’re interested in medical coding and billing, you also might be interested in these other healthcare programs at Southeast Tech:

-Southeast Technical Institute's Medical Coding program is a Bring Your Own Laptop (BYOL) program.
+Southeast Technical College's Medical Coding program is a Bring Your Own Laptop (BYOL) program.
 You may purchase a laptop on your own or from the Southeast Tech Support Center.